ianmackenzie/elm-geometry/README.md

 you're expected to normalize the vector yourself or whether the function will do that internally).

-You can normalize a vector to produce a direction with (for example) the `Vector3d.direction` function, but that actually returns a `Maybe Direction3d` since a zero vector has no direction - passing `Vector3d.zero` to `Vector3d.direction` will result in `None`.
+You can normalize a vector to produce a direction with the `Vector2d.direction` and `Vector3d.direction` functions, but they actually return `Maybe` values since a zero vector has no direction - passing `Vector3d.zero` to `Vector3d.direction` will result in `None`.
 This takes advantage of Elm's type system to ensure that all code considers the degenerate zero-vector case, which